chris-martin/bricks/in/posts/2017-05-10-loc/post.md

 --------------------------------------------------------------------------------

 I started using [haskell-src-exts] recently to parse Haskell files to turn them into LaTeX for [*The Joy of Haskell*][joy1].
-I wasn't used to this sort of parser that produces an AST that's mapped back to the source file by line and column numbers, so it took me a while to wrap my head around what to do with its output.
+I wasn’t used to this sort of parser that produces an AST that’s mapped back to the source file by line and column numbers, so it took me a while to wrap my head around what to do with its output.